moneyflow-dev/moneyflow/README.md

 Our product is open source.
 You're welcome to contribute.

-You can download the application from the [Releases](https://github.com/moneyflow-dev/moneyflow/releases/latest) page.
+You can download the application from the [Google Play Store](https://play.google.com/store/apps/details?id=cash.moneyflow.moneyflow) or download the APK file directly from the [Releases](https://github.com/moneyflow-dev/moneyflow/releases/latest) page.

 <p align="center">
     <img width="32%" src="assets/preview-1.png" />